unievo/xpilot-instructions/MultiversX/networks/content/api-endpoints/api-endpoints.md

 Requests that return multiple items will be paginated to 25 items by default.
 For a different number of items or for the next pages use `?from=` and `size=` can be used.

-### Getting data count
+### Getting items count
-To get the total number of items available for a specific endpoint, use available count endpoints.
-Not all endpoints have a count available.
+ - To get the total number of items available for a specific list, use available `count` endpoints.
+Not all lists have a count available.
-If no count endpoint is available and a count is needed, always filter results by specifying a data field preferably of number type (based on the responses schema), in the `/endpoint?fields=` parameter, to limit the data returned.
-When no count endpoint is available, use commands such as `curl -s "/endpoint?fields={field}" | jq '. | length'` or other tools to get the count, applying pagination if necessary.
-In such cases, always filter the data using the `endpoint/?fields=` parameter.
+ - If no count endpoint is available and a count is needed, a list endpoint can be used, but always filtering list endpoint results.
+For filtering, specify a short length data field, preferably of number type (based on the responses schema), in the `/endpoint?fields={field}` parameter, to limit the data returned.
+Use commands such as `curl -s "/endpoint?fields={field}" | jq '. | length'`, or other tools to get the count, applying pagination if necessary.

 ### Endpoints details
-Never act on prior knowledge and always read the following linked files to get all details on the needed endpoints and full parameters schemas.
+Never act on prior knowledge and always read from the following linked files to get all details on the required endpoints and for full parameters schemas.

 - [Returns general information about API deployment](mx-api-about-get-endpoints.json)
 - [Returns all accounts/count available on blockchain](mx-api-accounts-get-endpoints.json)